tjguk/networkzero/docs/for-teachers.rst

     network on the same or different machines.
 However, the discovery is always merely a shortcut: it's always possible to pass a literal ip:port address.

-*   Three simple means of sending and receiving data, each with its own semantics and uses.
+*   Two simple means of sending and receiving data, each with its own semantics and uses.

 *   Simple Python data can be sent transparently.
 Except when sending/receiving